M0LTE/mapdata/README.md

 These files are based on *legacy regions* defined in the RSGB packet mail boundaries from the 1990s.
 They are relevant ONLY for that use and nothing else.

+Full credit for research and data processing to Chris MM0UHR

 Scotland data (c) Local Government Boundary Commission for Scotland, 2014, licensed under the Open Government Licence

 Other data attribution to follow